Skip to main content

 The limitation period (verjaringstermijn) under Dutch law determines how long a creditor can enforce a claim through legal proceedings.
 Once this period expires, the debtor can invoke prescription (verjaring) as a defence, and the claim becomes unenforceable in court.
 The Dutch Civil Code establishes different limitation periods depending on the type of claim, ranging from two years to twenty years.

 Article 3:306 of the Dutch Civil Code (Burgerlijk Wetboek) sets the general limitation period at twenty years.
 However, most claims in practice are subject to shorter periods.
 For contractual claims, claims for damages, and claims arising from unjust enrichment, Dutch law typically applies a five-year limitation period.
-About 85% of civil claims fall under this shorter timeframe, making timely action particularly important.
+As a result, about 85% of civil claims fall under this shorter timeframe.
+This makes timely action particularly important.

 How Long Is the Standard Limitation Period in the Netherlands?